There are all kinds of things that you must keep track of when you’re going fishing.

-However, knowing the best barometric pressure for fishing is something you absolutely cannot overlook.
+Knowing the best barometric pressure for fishing is something you shouldn’t overlook.
+Fluctuations in air pressure can greatly impact when and how fish feed.

 Barometric pressure is also referred to as “atmospheric pressure.”
 It is simply the force that is created by the weight of the air.